-- There will be approximately 50 poster sessions scheduled each day.
-You must remain by your poster board for the duration of the thirty minute session.
+- There will be approximately 100 posters scheduled in each poster session.
+You should remain by your poster board for the duration of the two 45-minute poster and marketplace breaks.

-- Presentations should be taken down within 30 minutes after the session ends.
+- Presentations should be taken down before the afternoon plenary session.
 Display materials not removed following the conclusion of the session will be discarded.

 - Bring business cards with you in case the viewer is interested in contacting you later for more information or discussion.

 Poster Development Tips

-Materials should include the title of the presentation and list of authors and co-authors with their affiliations (institution/organization) under the title.
+- Content of the poster should include the title of the presentation and list of authors and co-authors with their affiliations (institution/organization) under the title.
 Letters in the title should be at least 1 inch high.
-Prepare a headline that is reflective of your research or program.
+Prepare a headline that reflects the main idea of your research or program.

 - Your poster should present the information clearly and simply in a visually appealing way.
 Be careful not to overload it with details that can be explained orally.
-Please use a consistent style/sequence (left to right or top to bottom) to guide the viewer through the poster.
+Please use a consistent style/sequence (left to right or top to bottom) to guide the viewer logically through the poster content.

-You may use figures, tables, graphs and/or photographs where suitable.
-Keep the text brief and to the point.
+- You may use figures, tables, graphs and/or photographs where suitable.
+Keep the text brief and to the point to minimize reading time.
 All the material on the poster should be legible from a distance of about 10 to 15 feet.

-Avoid using short forms, abbreviations, acronyms and/or jargon.
+- Avoid using abbreviations, acronyms, and/or jargon.
 Make sure the font is consistent throughout.
 Avoid use of fancy fonts.
 Use upper and lowercase letters.
 Sans serif fonts such as Veranda are much easier to read than Serif fonts.

-Printed papers and materials for your presentation should be sent ahead to your hotel, addressed to your attention and labeled “Hold for Arrival” or brought with you.
-Do not send any materials directly to the United Nations Conference Centre.
+- Printed papers and materials for your presentation should be brought with you or sent ahead to your hotel, addressed to your attention and labeled “Hold for Arrival.”
+Do not send any materials directly to the Bali Nusa Dua Convention Center.